mystikonetwork/mystiko-core/docs/tutorials/tutorial02.md

 This method will raise error if the given wallet password is incorrect.
 Please check {@link WalletHandler#exportMasterSeed} for more information about this method.

 Now you have finished this tutorial for creating a new {@link Wallet} instance.
-The next tutorial you will learn {@tutorial tutorial03}.
+In the next tutorial, you will learn {@tutorial tutorial03}.